 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-Its blower makes use of propane or natural gas, or oil to create heat for the furnace while electricity powers the cooling components in an all-electric system.
+The blower is powered by propane or natural gas to generate heat for the furnace while electricity powers the cooling components in an all-electric system.

 Thermostat

-The thermostat is an important part of your HVAC system.
-It regulates your home’s temperature by switching off and on the compressor and fan until they reach a set temperature, and it also switches on the air exchanger to help bring fresh air from outside into your home, while venting old, indoor air out through your ductwork.
+A thermostat is one of the most crucial components of your HVAC system.
+It regulates your home’s temperature by turning on and off the compressor and fan to attain a certain temperature.
+It also activates the air exchanger in order to pull fresh, outside air into your home, while venting stale, indoor air through your ductwork.

-The majority of thermostats are digital although older models do exist.
-Digital thermostats are controlled by the thermistor.
-This device has metals which change resistance as temperature changes.
-The thermistor, connected to a controller, converts the resistance change into a temperature.
-Thermostats come in a variety of styles, including programmable and smart thermostats that let you monitor your home energy consumption and make adjustments.
+The majority of thermostats are digital however, some older models exist.
+Digital thermostats are controlled by a thermosistor.
+The device contains metals which change resistance as temperature changes.
+The thermistor is connected to a controller converts the resistance change into a temperature.
+Thermostats come in a variety of styles, including programmable and smart thermostats that let you monitor your home’s energy consumption and make adjustments.

-You should consider a programmable thermostat if you are replacing your existing thermostat.
-You can save money on energy bills.
-A thermostat that is programmable will automatically adjust your home’s temperature according to your schedule instead of having you manually manipulate your HVAC system on a daily basis.
-It is also advisable to determine if there’s an efficient model, for instance one that is ENERGY Energy Star certified or energy efficient.
+If you’re considering changing your thermostat, you should check out the different options available for you and think about the possibility of a programmable thermostat to reduce your energy bills.
+A programmable thermostat will automatically adjust your home’s temperature according to your schedule, rather than having you manually adjust your HVAC system on a daily basis.
+It is also advisable to see if there is a more efficient model, for instance one that is ENERGY Energy Star certified or energy efficient.

 Condenser

-Condensers are usually the cause when your air conditioner isn’t functioning as well as it should.
-The condenser is made up of many different components that must work in harmony for the unit to work.
-The entire system can be affected when any of these components are damaged or worn out.
+When your air conditioning isn’t working as efficiently as it ought to, one of the most common causes is your condenser.
+The condenser unit is made up of many different components that must be working in sync in order for the unit to function.
+If any of these parts get damaged or worn out, the entire system could be affected.
 Condenser problems include a broken control board for the condenser or leaks of refrigerant.

-The refrigerant gas produced by the compressor is pushed into the condenser where fans blow cool air from outside over the coils.
-This helps the refrigerant cool down and convert back into a liquid state.
-The liquid that is cooled moves back into the evaporator, where it continues the cooling process.
-The process is repeated until it reaches the temperature you want for your home or office.
+The refrigerant gas that is produced by the compressor is pushed into the condenser where fans blow cool air from outside over the coils.
+This allows the refrigerant gas to cool and return to a liquid form.
+The liquid that is cooled returns to the evaporator where it continues the cooling process.
+The process is repeated until the desired temperature for your business or home is reached.

-To ensure that your condenser is operating efficiently, make sure that the area surrounding it is clean of any debris.
-Leaves, twigs, grass, and other debris can be taken into the unit by the condenser’s fan and result in clogs that can hinder the operation of the cooling system.
-It is recommended to keep bushes and trees trimmed so that they don’t cause obstruction on the unit.
-This will reduce the chance that berries, nuts or branches fall into the system and cause clogging.
-Keep your condenser clean to extend the life of your AC by 1-2 years.
+To ensure that your condenser is operating efficiently, make sure that the area surrounding it is free of debris.
+Leaves, twigs grass and other debris may be sucked into the unit by the condenser’s fan and cause clogs that prevent proper operation of the cooling system.
+It is a good idea to keep the trees and shrubs well-trimmed so that they don’t encroach onto the unit.
+This will reduce the chance that berries, branches, or nuts will fall and block the system.
+Keep your condenser in good condition to prolong the lifespan of your AC by a minimum of 1-2 years.

 Evaporator

-The evaporator is used to move warm air around your home.
-It is comprised of a set of tubing that is u-shaped and placed into panels.
-Air from the blower fans is blown through these coils.
-This transfer heat from the indoor air to the refrigerant.
-The refrigerant’s liquid is converted into a gas and circulated throughout the cooling system in order to cool the indoor air.
+The evaporator is the component that allows warm air to enter your home.
+It is made up of a set of tubing which is shaped like a U and then formed into panels.
+Air from the blower fan is blown across these coils.
+This draws heat from indoor air and transfers it to the refrigerant.
+The refrigerant’s liquid becomes a gas that is circulated through the cooling system to cool your air.

-A evaporator with an accumulation of organic growth can be prone to issues.
-This could be caused by mold or mildew.
-If this occurs, the bacterium may produce a sour smell that spreads throughout the home.
-This may cause discomfort.
+An evaporator that is afflicted with an accumulation of organic growth is susceptible to issues.
+This could be caused by mildew or mold.
+If this is the case, the sour smells caused by the bacteria will be spread throughout the home and can cause discomfort.

-It is essential to choose an evaporator which can be easily cleaned and maintained.
-It is also recommended to consider the environment in which you work when choosing an evaporator.
-Some evaporators can stand up to harsh conditions, while others work well in moderate ones.
-You will also want to ensure that your evaporator is covered by a warranty that will protect you and your investment.
+To avoid these issues, it is crucial to choose an evaporator that can be easily cleaned and maintained.
+When selecting an evaporator it is important to also think about the working environment.
+Certain evaporators are designed to withstand harsh environments, while others work well in moderate ones.
+You should also ensure that your evaporator is protected by a warranty that will safeguard you and your investment.

 Fan

-The fan in your HVAC system circulates cold or hot air through your home until you reach the temperature setting.
-The fan can be on auto or continuous.
-We recommend keeping the fan running constant for maximum efficiency and to cut down on electricity bills.
+The fan in your HVAC system circulates cold or hot air in your home until you reach the temperature setting.
+The fan can be set to automatic or constant.
+We recommend keeping the fan running constant for maximum efficiency and to save money on electricity costs.
 We could replace the fan motor in the event that it is continuously running.
-The new ECM motor is up to 70 percent more efficient than the older PSC motors.
-It is able to pay for itself over the lifetime of the unit.
+The new ECM motor is up to 70 percent more energy efficient than the older PSC motors.
+It pays for itself over the lifetime of the unit.

-If your fan only operates on high, an unbalanced circuit or a broken relay could be keeping your thermostat settings from reaching your fan.
+If your fan only operates on high, the short circuit or malfunctioning relay could be preventing your thermostat from adjusting to the fan.

 Filter

-Air flows through the filter, before being heated or cooled before being circulated throughout the home.
-It filters out impurities and stops dust and pet dander out of the system and contaminating internal components.
-It also protects family members from diseases spread by tiny pathogens floating in the air.
-It also ensures that the system functions efficiently.
-A dirty filter makes the system work harder and can cause it to overheat or break down.
+The air passes through the filter before it is warmed or cooled, and then circulated throughout the home.
+It removes impurities and stops dust and pet dander getting into the system and contaminating internal components.
+It also shields family members from illnesses spread by tiny pathogens floating in the air.
+It also ensures that the system is operating efficiently.
+A dirty filter makes the system work harder and may cause it to overheat or breakdown.

-The filter is usually located at the return air duct or in certain cases, in the blower compartment of the furnace.
-The return air duct is typically placed on the ceiling, wall or floor, or in the storage closets.
-It typically has a large grille made of metal that protects the filters.
-Ideally, the filter should be easily accessible for homeowners and service technicians in order to facilitate cleaning and replacement.
+The filter is situated in the return air duct or in certain cases, the blower compartment of the furnace.
+The return air duct is typically placed on the wall, ceiling, floor or utility closet.
+It typically has a large metal grille that protects the filters.
+The filter should be accessible to homeowners and technicians to make it easy to clean and replace.

-Filters are rated based on their MERV rating (Minimum Effectiveness Reporting Value) which reveals how well they capture different sizes of particles.
-A low-MERV filter is able to remove larger particles such as dust mites and pet dander however it’s not as effective in capturing fine allergens or germs.
-High-MERV filters on the contrary, are able to capture many different contaminants without limiting normal airflow.
+Filters are evaluated based on the MERV (Minimum Efficiency Reporting Value) rating, which indicates how effective they are in collecting different sizes of particles.
+A filter with a low MERV rating is able to catch larger contaminants like dust mites and pet dander, but it’s not very effective at catching fine allergens or germs.
+High-MERV filters, on contrary, are able to capture a wide range of contaminants without limiting airflow.